raleighquantified/raleighquantified.github.io/_posts/2018-2-24-Raleigh-Parks.md

 ![_top100.yml]({{ site.baseurl }}/images/raleigh_park_type.png)

 We observe something slightly strange in the chart below.
-While nieghborhood and open space parks are the most common types, they account for a relatively small amount of the land allocated for park development, so we can infer that different types of parks vary considerably in size
+While neighborhood and open space parks are the most common types, they account for a relatively small amount of the land allocated for park development, so we can infer that different types of parks vary considerably in size

 ![_top100.yml]({{ site.baseurl }}/images/raleigh_land_acquired2.png)